-Most CDN architectures are constructed from a number of key components:
+Most CDN architectures are designed using these key components:

-- Control Node – primary purpose is to host the management, routing and monitoring components of a CDN.
-This will be typically the integration point into any OSS/BSS systems and Network Operations Centres.
+Control Node: primary purpose is hosting of management, routing and monitoring components of a CDN.

 CDN nodes are usually deployed in multiple locations, often over multiple backbones.
 Benefits include reducing bandwidth costs, improving page load times, or increasing the global availability of the content.
 The number of nodes and servers making up a CDN varies, depending on the architecture, with some reaching thousands of nodes with ten thousands of servers on many remote points of presence (PoPs).
 Others build a global network and have a small number of geographical PoPs.

 There are 3 primary types of content:

 - Dynamic content: content generated on the fly by the web server using any of several common web programming languages such as php, ruby or java

 - Streaming content: videos or audio files that are played via a web browser control.